 Nothing feels quite like summer like some sun-loved beach hair.
 We love how Sofia Vergara's warm blonde ombré evokes that very feeling, even without an ocean in sight.

 All the Shades of Blonde

 Anything we can do, Queen Bey can do better.
 But still, if our blonde ombré turned out half as great as this, we'd be thrilled.

 Add some major depth to curly hair with bright blonde ombré in naturally dark hair.
-It may take a while to lighten, but the end product will be 100% worth it.
-Plus, once you reach your desired color you'll hardly need to go in for touch ups.
+It may take a while to lighten, but the end product will be 100 percent worth it.
+Plus, once you reach your desired color you'll hardly need to go in for touch-ups.

 For natural redheads, like Bryce Dallas Howard, Tardo says less is more.
 "Concentrate the strong color placement to the areas where they matter most.
 I suggest brightening the edges of your hair around the face and on the outer surface which is similar to the effect created by sun exposure."

 Shay Mitchell is always #hairgoals, but this blonde ombré hair look was particularly enviable.
 Usually rocking her signature dark brown color, this golden bronzed look is a stunning, yet subtle way to change up the routine.